TesseraCore/Tessera/demo/README.md

 The demo includes:

 - **Viewer Initialization**: Tests the basic viewer setup with WebGPU/WebGL/Canvas2D fallback
-- **Test Image Loading**: Creates and loads a test checkerboard image
+- **Test Image Loading**: Automatically loads images from the `samples/` folder, or generates a test checkerboard image
 - **Pan & Zoom**: Mouse drag to pan, mouse wheel to zoom
 - **Controls**: Buttons for zoom in/out and reset view
 - **Status Display**: Shows current backend, ready state, and image dimensions

+## Sample Images

+Place test images in the `demo/samples/` folder.
+The demo will automatically discover and load any files you place there.
+All files in this directory are gitignored.

 ## Browser Support